Last Updated on May 1, 2023

-Therefore, when choosing a ginger beer at the grocery store, ensure you look for “diet” soda varieties that are lower in sugar and calories.
-Alternatively, if you consume regular ginger beer, drink it in smaller amounts.
+Therefore, when choosing ginger beer at the grocery store, ensure you look for “diet” soda varieties that are lower in sugar and calories.
+Alternatively, if you consume the regular one, drink it in smaller amounts.

 If you have been diagnosed with gestational diabetes, your body does not make enough insulin.
 Insulin moves sugar from the blood into the body’s cells so that it can be used for energy.